redis/redis-doc/topics/cluster-spec.md

 Availability
 ---

 Redis Cluster is not available in the minority side of the partition.
-In the majority side of the partition assuming that there are at least the majority of masters and a slave for every unreachable master, the cluster returns available after `NODE_TIMEOUT` plus some more second required for a slave to get elected and failover its master.
+In the majority side of the partition assuming that there are at least the majority of masters and a slave for every unreachable master, the cluster returns available after `NODE_TIMEOUT` time, plus a few more seconds required for a slave to get elected and failover its master.

 This means that Redis Cluster is designed to survive to failures of a few nodes in the cluster, but is not a suitable solution for applications that require availability in the event of large net splits.

-In the example of a cluster composed of N master nodes where every node has a single slave, the majority side of the cluster will remain available as soon as a single node is partitioned away, and will remain available with a probability of `1-(1/(N*2-1))` when two nodes are partitioned away (After the first node fails we are left with `N*2-1` nodes in total, and the probability of the only master without a replica to fail is `1/(N*2-1))`.
+In the example of a cluster composed of N master nodes where every node has a single slave, the majority side of the cluster will remain available as long as a single node is partitioned away, and will remain available with a probability of `1-(1/(N*2-1))` when two nodes are partitioned away (after the first node fails we are left with `N*2-1` nodes in total, and the probability of the only master without a replica to fail is `1/(N*2-1))`.

 For example in a cluster with 5 nodes and a single slave per node, there is a `1/(5*2-1) = 0.1111` probabilities that after two nodes are partitioned away from the majority, the cluster will no longer be available, that is about 11% of probabilities.